neuefische/wd-flipped-classroom-curriculum/sessions/js-fetch/js-fetch.md

 ## Promises

-Aynchronous functions will not return their return a value directly, but a promise instead.
+Aynchronous functions will not return their return value directly, but a promise instead.
 A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
 Most of the time it is returned by a function that performs an asynchronous operation.